thacherT1D/webdevstuff/Deployment/Node:_Deploying_to_Heroku.desc.md

 ### Procfile

-Here's an example with a Procfile:

 Tradionally a *[Procfile](https://devcenter.heroku.com/articles/getting-started-with-nodejs#define-a-procfile)* had to be used in order to explicitly tell Heroku the command to use to run your app's web process:

+Here's an example of a Procfile:

 ```
 web: node ./bin/www